Updated: May 2

 I can give you some ideas that may help you decide.

-First, before you go any further, you really should take a look at your author platform.
+First, before you go any further, you really should look at your author platform.
 How are you engaging your audience?
 Or how are you building relationships?

 I believe your author platform isn't set up for just selling books.
 That's what marketing and advertising and newsletters do.
 Your platform is how you interact with your audience.

-Let's talk about whether or not you should blog as an author.
+Let's talk about whether you should blog as an author.

 Is that the best way?
 I don't know.
 I don't care.
 I post on a schedule that works for me.
 My writing takes more importance than my blog.
 But I enjoy my blog, and I enjoy sharing shit that I'm going through when it comes to my writing or publishing, and I hope it helps others.
 So for me, it isn't a chore.

 To be completely transparent, I would rather just write and not even do blogs or social media of any kind.
 All of it requires a lot of work.
-But at the end of the day, I want to help other writers and hopefully sell a book or two.
+But I want to help other writers and hopefully sell a book or two.
 Can't really sell books if no one knows who you are.

 In the end, do what is best for you.